Shedding light on the star formation rate-halo accretion rate connection and halo quenching mechanism via DECODE, the Discrete statistical sEmi-empiriCal mODEl: Testing the SFR-HAR assumption

 \subsection{The SFR-HAR connection}

 Figure \ref{fg_SFR_HAR_TNG} shows the SFR-HAR relation at different redshifts as computed from the TNG simulation.
-The plot shows that galaxy SFRs and host halo accretion rates appear connected via a monotonically increasing relationship and, we checked, with a symmetric dispersion around the mean, which supports our assumption of a Gaussian dispersion in the abundance matching algorithm.
+The plot shows that galaxy SFRs and host halo accretion rates appear connected via a monotonically increasing relationship and, as checked, with a symmetric dispersion around the mean, which supports our assumption of a Gaussian dispersion in the abundance matching algorithm.
 Moreover, when taking the TNG's SFR function, HAR function and scatter as input, \decode's abundance matching is able to well reproduce the mean SFR-HAR relation of the simulation at all redshifts.
 The SFR and HAR functions in the TNG are computed by sampling the SFRs and HARs of the subhaloes in the simulation hosting star-forming galaxies, distinguished via the cut in specific SFR $\dot{M}_{\rm \star,SFR} /M_\star \lesssim 10^{-11}\, {\rm yr}^{-1}$ without any further assumption.
-We note that the conclusions on the abundance matching's robustness do not alter since it is merely a self-consistency test.
-Additionally, we also check that by employing the TNG's SFR-HAR relation in \decode's framework, as expected by design, we can reproduce the TNG's predicted star formation histories in star-forming galaxies at $z\lesssim 3$ using \decode's methodology of integrating forward in time the SFRs assigned via abundance matching.
+We note that the conclusions on the robustness of the abundance matching do not alter since it is merely a self-consistency test.
+We also checked that by employing the TNG's SFR-HAR relation in \decode's framework, as expected by design, we can reproduce TNG's predicted star formation histories in star-forming galaxies at $z\lesssim 3$ using \decode's methodology of integrating the SFRs assigned via abundance matching forward in time.